martynas199/EliteBooker-frontend/ADMIN_BEAUTICIAN_LINK_UI.md

 ## Purpose

-The Admin-Beautician link allows administrators to manage Stripe Connect settings for specific specialists.
+The Admin-Specialist link allows administrators to manage Stripe Connect settings for specific specialists.
 When an admin is linked to a specialist:

 - The admin can access and manage the specialist's Stripe Connect account
 - The admin can view earnings reports for that specialist